 Fitocracy, however, seeks to make the gym seem less like work and more like play by incorporating competitions and game mechanics that remind Generation Y users of their favorite childhood MMOs and RPGs.
 Founded by University of Pennsylvania alumni Brian Wang and Richard Talens, fitness fanatics with money on their minds, Fitocracy seeks to gamify exercise.
 Users have the option of earning badges, leveling up, and generating a workout plan by selecting various “quests” to participate in.
 Fitocracy also makes it easy for them to track their progress, retrieve advice on how they can improve, connect with other users, and of course, boast.

 Much like having your own personal trainer, Fitocracy challenges users to push themselves to redefine their personal best.
+One of the best way to total fitness is cardio, use jump ropes everyday as part of your daily routine and push yourself.
 As founder Brian Wang noted, “I have gone out of my way to perform a new exercise in order to ‘beat a quest’ or work out just a tad longer just to get more points.”
 While Fitocracy urges users to “get addicted” to fitness, Wang clarified Fitocracy’s intent, remarking, “When we say ‘addictive’, there is a bit of hyperbole being used there, but it is mostly rooted in the idea of helping people find that ‘hook’ that many fitness enthusiasts experience as exercise becomes part of their lifestyle.
 It's important to note that some people can find themselves taking things too far with fitness, to the point of unhealthy behavior.
 We don't advocate that.”

 To those who are allergic to the gym, however, Fitocracy can look like a dystopia.
 Visits to the gym can reinforce the idea that fitness is something quantifiable, an aspect of life that can be compartmentalized.
 Luckily, users can integrate Fitocracy into their preexisting fitness routines.
 Hippies can log hours spent hiking, while movers and shakers can record time spent dancing.
 Fitocracy, it seems, recognizes that strength is as valuable as flexibility.
 “In general we try to adhere to the philosophy that you should only log something when it's done as a conscious effort to improve your fitness.
 There are some exceptions to this rule, but it's the overarching practice,” Wang noted.